CharliePoole/statiq-site/input/about.md

 in Pouslbo, a small town across Puget Sound from Seattle.
 Aside from family, my interests include Travel, Walking, Reading, Photography and Genealogy.
 I love languages, speak French and Italian fairly well and dabble in a few others.
-When I was younger, I did a lot of sailing and skiing as well but I'm not so physically active these days.
+When I was younger, I did a lot of sailing and skiing as well but I'm less physically active these days.

 Professionally, I've been developing software in one role or another since 1974.
 I started as an employee and later became an independent consultant, trainer and coach.
-I've worked around the US and in Europe and am now pretty much retired.
+I've worked around the US and in Europe and am now retired.

 Beginning around 2001, I got involved in the Agile development movement, primarily Extreme Programming.
 I was active in the international XP conferences and had the privilege of